UPPMAX/naiss_file_transfer_course/docs/reflections/20250905/README.md

 - [ ] Suggest RB doing the introduction again

 I predicted 6 learners, where BC predicted 15.
 BC was right: I would say on average we had 15 learners.
-I did write down 17 unique attendent names, of which 2 dropped out within 30 minutes.
+I did write down 17 unique attendant names, of which 2 dropped out within 30 minutes.

 During my parts, I was happy that there was enough time to connect